-UPDATE 1-Venezuela's PDVSA seeks to delay release of financial results -document
+UPDATE 2-Venezuela's PDVSA seeks to delay release of financial results -document

 PDVSA's 2020 note was created through a 2016 bond swap that extended maturities coming due in 2017 as a way of alleviating the cash-flow strains on the company.

 The company has not released audited financial results for 2016.
-(Reporting by Corina Pons; Writing by Brian Ellsworth; Editing by Matthew Lewis)
+(Reporting by Corina Pons; Writing by Brian Ellsworth; Editing by Matthew Lewis and David Gregorio)